 Due to the availability of cheap sensing elements and larger, integrated systems, the number of sensor data sources in typical embedded applications will increase in the future.
-For example, the DECOS integrated architecture [1] proposes a concept where sensor data from different distributed application subsystems in an automobile is made available to each other via gateways.
-Furthermore, the advent of sensor networks in the cabled and wireless domain makes it possible to easily access a large number of sensors.
+For example, the DECOS integrated architecture [1] proposes a concept where sensor data from different distributed application subsystems in an automobile is made available to other subsystems via a virtual gateway concept.
+Furthermore, the advent of sensor networks in the cabled and wireless domain makes it possible to easily instrument a large number of sensors.
 This allows applications to take advantage of more sensor information about the environment, however requires means to systematically combine sensor information from sensors with different accuracy and reliability.
 The fused result should be more exact and more dependable than the single sensor measurements.

 In this paper we focus on the problem of fusing a sample of several continuous-valued sensor measurements into a more robust and more accurate estimation of the measurand using a statistical approach.
-Since we do not assume to have a model of the process environment, we do not regard previous measurements (series), but only concurrent measurements from the same real-time entity.
+Since we do not assume to have a model of the observed process, we do not regard previous measurements (series), but only concurrent measurements from the same real-time entity.
 By taking advantage of the smart transducer concept [2], we can expect each measurement to be pre-calibrated and assigned with a confidence marker that gives an estimation of the quality of the measurement.
-The algorithm fuses the measurements with respect to their variance into a more accurate estimation of the measurement and gives an estimation of the result's confidence.
+Our fusion algorithm combines the measurements with respect to their variance into a more accurate estimation of the measurand and gives an estimation of the result's confidence.